 You have recently been diagnosed with coronavirus disease 2019 (COVID-19).
 COVID-19 causes an infection in your lungs and may cause problems with other organs, including the kidneys, heart, and liver.
-Most often it causes a respiratory illness that causes fever, coughing, and shortness of breath.
+Most often it causes a respiratory illness with fever, coughing, and shortness of breath.
 You may have mild to moderate symptoms or severe illness.

 This article is about how to recover from mild-to-moderate COVID-19 that does not require hospital treatment.
 People with severe illness will usually be treated in the hospital.